cocos/cocos-docs/en/concepts/scene/light/lightType/spot-light.md

 # Spotlights

 A **Spotlight** is a cone-shaped beam of light emitted from a point in one direction, similar to the light produced by a flashlight or stage lighting.
-Compared to other light sources, spotlights have an additional `SpotAngle` property, which is used to adjust the light range of the spotlight.
+Compared to other lights, spotlights have an additional `SpotAngle` property, which is used to adjust the light range of the spotlight.

 ![spotlight](spotlight/spot-light.jpg)

-In the editor, you can clearly see the position, color and light range of the light source as well as its spot angle, as shown in the following image.
+In the editor, you can clearly see the position, color and light range of the light as well as its spot angle, as shown in the following image.
 With the [Transform Gizmos](../../../../editor/toolbar/index.md) in the upper left corner of the editor, you can adjust the position and direction of the spotlight.

 ![spotlight](spotlight/spot-light-scene.jpg)

-See [Adding A Light Source](index.md#adding-a-light-source) for how to add a spotlight to a scene.
+See [Adding A Light](index.md#adding-a-light) for how to add a spotlight to a scene.

 For the Spotlight component interface, please refer to [SpotLight API](__APIDOC__/en/classes/component_light.spotlight.html).